-The results for wind demonstrate that human intervention may have a positive impact on gale forecasts, whereas the effect on forecasts of maximum wind over 24 hours in general, as well as on forecasts of individual wind speed and direction, is largely negative.
-For Kattegat the forecasters were able to compensate for the negative bias found in the automatically generated forecasts up to 1997.
+The results for wind demonstrate that human intervention may have a positive impact on gale forecasts, whereas the effect on forecasts of instantaneous wind speed and direction is largely negative.
+The forecasters seem to be able to compensate for any bias found in the automatically generated forecasts.